lmc-eu/code-quality-tools/docs/eslint/editor-integration.md

 1. Click the `Add` (+) button and choose custom template
 1. Name it for example `eslint`
 1. Set file type to `javascript`
-1. Program will be your path to eslint binary for example `/Users/[yourusername]/git/[yourproject]/node_modules/.bin/eslint`
+1. Program will be your path to ESLint binary for example `/Users/[yourusername]/git/[yourproject]/node_modules/.bin/eslint`
 1. Arguments `--fix $FilePath$`
 1. Working directory `$ProjectFileDir$`
-1. Show console `never` (if you don't want to see the console when `--fix` command finds errors)
+1. Show console `never` (if you don’t want to see the console when `--fix` command finds errors)
 1. Check `Trigger watcher regardless of syntax errors` and uncheck `Immediate file synchronization`

 ## Atom